Join the RHS today and support our charitable work

 Affected plants will show the following symptoms:

-Whilst the appearance of this pest can be alarming and almost all of the foliage can become covered in webbing and turn brown, the plants usually recover without treatment and so control is not always necessary.
+Whilst the appearance of this insect can be alarming and almost all of the foliage can become covered in webbing and turn brown, the plants usually recover without treatment and so control is not necessary.

 Inspect plants for signs of webbing and damage in late spring and late summer.
 If the infestation is confined to a few shoots, these can be pruned out.